AsterAether/CharacterCustomizer/config_values.md

 * **SpiderMineRequiredStock:** SpiderMine: How much stock is required to activate this skill.
 * **SpiderMineShootDelay:** SpiderMine: Time between bullets for bullet-style weapons
 * **SpiderMineStockToConsume:** SpiderMine: How much stock to deduct when the skill is activated.
+* **ThermalHarpoonsBaseMaxStock:** ThermalHarpoons: Maximum number of charges this skill can carry.
+* **ThermalHarpoonsBaseRechargeInterval:** ThermalHarpoons: How long it takes for this skill to recharge after being used.
+* **ThermalHarpoonsBeginSkillCooldownOnSkillEnd:** ThermalHarpoons: Whether or not the cooldown waits until it leaves the set state
+* **ThermalHarpoonsCanceledFromSprinting:** ThermalHarpoons: Sprinting will actively cancel this ability.
+* **ThermalHarpoonsIsBullets:** ThermalHarpoons: Whether or not it has bullet reload behavior
+* **ThermalHarpoonsIsCombatSkill:** ThermalHarpoons: Whether or not this is considered a combat skill.
+* **ThermalHarpoonsMustKeyPress:** ThermalHarpoons: The skill can't be activated if the key is held.
+* **ThermalHarpoonsNoSprint:** ThermalHarpoons: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **ThermalHarpoonsRechargeStock:** ThermalHarpoons: How much stock to restore on a recharge.
+* **ThermalHarpoonsRequiredStock:** ThermalHarpoons: How much stock is required to activate this skill.
+* **ThermalHarpoonsShootDelay:** ThermalHarpoons: Time between bullets for bullet-style weapons
+* **ThermalHarpoonsStockToConsume:** ThermalHarpoons: How much stock to deduct when the skill is activated.
+* **ThermalHarpoonTargetingBaseMaxStock:** ThermalHarpoonTargeting: Maximum number of charges this skill can carry.
+* **ThermalHarpoonTargetingBaseRechargeInterval:** ThermalHarpoonTargeting: How long it takes for this skill to recharge after being used.
+* **ThermalHarpoonTargetingBeginSkillCooldownOnSkillEnd:** ThermalHarpoonTargeting: Whether or not the cooldown waits until it leaves the set state
+* **ThermalHarpoonTargetingCanceledFromSprinting:** ThermalHarpoonTargeting: Sprinting will actively cancel this ability.
+* **ThermalHarpoonTargetingIsBullets:** ThermalHarpoonTargeting: Whether or not it has bullet reload behavior
+* **ThermalHarpoonTargetingIsCombatSkill:** ThermalHarpoonTargeting: Whether or not this is considered a combat skill.
+* **ThermalHarpoonTargetingMustKeyPress:** ThermalHarpoonTargeting: The skill can't be activated if the key is held.
+* **ThermalHarpoonTargetingNoSprint:** ThermalHarpoonTargeting: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **ThermalHarpoonTargetingRechargeStock:** ThermalHarpoonTargeting: How much stock to restore on a recharge.
+* **ThermalHarpoonTargetingRequiredStock:** ThermalHarpoonTargeting: How much stock is required to activate this skill.
+* **ThermalHarpoonTargetingShootDelay:** ThermalHarpoonTargeting: Time between bullets for bullet-style weapons
+* **ThermalHarpoonTargetingStockToConsume:** ThermalHarpoonTargeting: How much stock to deduct when the skill is activated.
 # Commando
 * **CommandoBaseAcceleration:** Commando: The base acceleration of your survivor
 * **CommandoBaseArmor:** Commando: The base armor of your survivor